GNX (album): Critical reception

-Upon release, GNX received positive reviews from music critics.
+Upon release, GNX received widespread critical acclaim from music critics.

 Various reviews considered it a victory lap for Lamar after his hip-hop feuds throughout 2024.
-Critics who praised the album's tributes to West Coast hip-hop and Lamar's abilities to distill various elements to create a cohesive record include Exclaim!'s Wesley McLean and Variety's Peter Berry.
+Critics for Exclaim! and Variety praised the album's tributes to West Coast hip-hop and Lamar's abilities to distill various elements to create a cohesive record.
 Paste's Matt Mitchell upheld the album as a reimagination of rap's future and Lamar's past, and NME's Kyann-Sian Williams was impressed by the warm storytelling that acted as a palate cleanser after the diss tracks and loathing that had dominated the hip-hop scene.
 Williams contended that GNX is an "easy contender for the rap album of 2024", and Tom Breihan of Stereogum hailed it as the year's best record and Lamar's "greatest work" yet.

 Many critics focused on Lamar's self-depiction as a driving cultural force in hip-hop.
 Alexis Petridis of The Guardian commented that GNX found Lamar at his most confrontational, "deferring only to God".
 In The Line of Best Fit, Matthew Kim described it as "a concise statement of regional pride, braggadocio, and non-conformity", crediting Jack Antonoff's production for making the album feel "lush and expansive".
 Rolling Stones Mosi Reeves felt that GNX provided more than sufficient explanations for why Lamar is the "GOAT of 2024" but not answers to a bigger cultural question of structural changes in hip-hop, labelling the album "yet another treatise on hip-hop corporatism".
 Concluding the review for AllMusic, David Crone made several claims about the album, calling it, "a pillar of reflective realness, a flag planted in the lineage of Black musical visionaries, a silhouette of the West Coast in the high beams of fame – and Kendrick's most speaker-knocking set to date."

-In a mixed review from Pitchfork, Alphonse Pierre wrote that the album's supposed authenticity was blemished by Lamar's "heavy-handed, brand-conscious narrative", highlighting the production that is "too clean and synthetic", although his delivery remained stellar and the musical guests were memorable.
-In congruence, Will Hodgkinson of The Times shared his disappointment towards Lamar's self-aggrandizement that deviated from his intellectually provocative themes on past albums, despite the "frequently exceptional" production and flow.
-Similarly, Robert Christgau praised the production as "a musically virtuosic tour de force", but expressed disillusionment with the lyrics, which he characterised as "predictably braggadocious autobio that was barely virtuosic at all."
-Jon Caramanica of The New York Times considered Lamar's tribute to his California roots somewhat a retreat to his "comfort zone", calling the album "impressive but slight".